RoberAgro/nurbspy/README.md

 	- Coons surfaces
 - Methods to evaluate surface coordinates
 - Methods to evaluate arbitrary-order derivatives analytically
-- Methods to evaluate the unitary normal vector
+- Methods to evaluate the unitary normal vectors
 - Methods to evaluate the mean and Gaussian curvatures
 - Methods to compute u- and v-isoparametic curves
 - Methods to visualize the surface using the Matplotlib library